 Structure is not a dirty word.
 But without inspiration, a structure’s just an empty shell.
-And conversely, great, creative art needs a form – even improvised music takes you on a journey, otherwise it’s just notes thrown against a wall.
+And conversely, inspiring, great, creative art needs a form – even improvised music takes you on a structured journey, otherwise it’s just notes thrown against a wall.

 I ask structural questions so the story can give creative, striking answers.